alabiibrahim/Marketing_AB_Testing/README.md

 2. Calculates conversion rates by group.
 3. Ads exposure.
 - Not all users saw the same number of ads.
 - Does seeing more ads make you more likely to convert?
-And if it does — is that causation or correlation?
+And if it does, is that causation or correlation?
 4. Which day of the week and time of day drives the most conversions?
 5. Test for statistical significance.